 Must Try Restaurants When You Visit Athens

 Athens is filled with amazing restaurants and hip cafes.
-The best part of solo travel to Athens is getting to eat all the delicious food!
+The best part of visiting Athens is eating all the delicious food!

 Some must-try restaurants include: